Chart Color Schemes

 Albany Creek is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Albany Creek's dwelling structure, as per the latest Census, consisted of 85.1% houses and 14.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-Brisbane metro had 73.5% houses and 26.5% other dwellings.
-Home ownership in Albany Creek was 35.0%, with mortgaged dwellings at 49.0% and rented ones at 16.0%.
-The median monthly mortgage repayment was $2,037, higher than Brisbane metro's $1,863.
-Median weekly rent was $440, compared to Brisbane metro's $380.
+Albany Creek's dwelling structures, as per the latest Census, consisted of 85.1% houses and 14.9% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Brisbane metro's 73.5% houses and 26.5% other dwellings.
+Home ownership in Albany Creek stood at 35.0%, with mortgaged dwellings at 49.0% and rented ones at 16.0%.
+The median monthly mortgage repayment was $2,037, exceeding Brisbane metro's average of $1,863.
+The median weekly rent in Albany Creek was $440, compared to Brisbane metro's $380.
 Nationally, Albany Creek's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing